 Your current account balance may be invested differently from how your future investment contributions are invested.
-For example, the investment balance of your funds(s) will change over time as a result of movements in the unit price.
+For example, the investment balance of your funds will change over time as a result of movements in the unit price.
 Your future investment strategy and how you would like your future contributions allocated will remain the same unless you instruct us to make a change.

-You can make a change to your future investment strategy at any time by completing a Switch and Future Investment Strategy Change Form available at mas.co.nz/kiwisaver-documents
+You can make a change to your future investment strategy at any time in the MAS Investor Portal, or by completing a Switch and Future Investment Strategy Change Form available at mas.co.nz/kiwisaver-documents.